Density estimation with LLMs: a geometric investigation of in-context learning trajectories: Methodology

 \textbf{1.
 Sampling and prompt generation.} Starting from a ground-truth probability density function $p(x)$, we generate a series of independent samples from it $X_0,\dots,X_{t-1}$.
 Consistent with \cite{gruver2024largelanguagemodelszeroshot}, we then serialize and tokenize this series into a text string consisting of a sequence of comma-delimited, 2-digit numbers, forming a prompt that looks like ``6 1 , 4 2 , 5 9 , … , 8 1 , 3 2 , 5 8 , '' (Figure \ref{fig:method_overview} (a)).

 \textbf{2.
-Extracting estimated densities with \textit{Hierarchy-PDF}.} Upon prompting with such a text string, we read out LLaMA's softmax prediction over the next token, yielding probabilities for 10 tokens (0-9)\footnote{The logits of all other tokens are ignored.}, creating a coarse, 10-bin PDF spanning $x \in (0,100)$.
+Extracting estimated densities with \textit{Hierarchy-PDF}.} Upon prompting with such a text string, we read out the LLM's softmax prediction over the next token, yielding probabilities for 10 tokens (0-9)\footnote{The logits of all other tokens are ignored.}, creating a coarse, 10-bin PDF spanning $x \in (0,100)$.
 We then read out the next token, which refines one of the tens bins by further dividing it into 10 ones bins.
 This process is repeated recursively 10 times, until all bins are refined, yielding a predicted PDF for the next state $p(x_t)$, which is a discrete PDF object consisting of $10^N$ bins, where $N$ is the number of digits used in representing each number.\footnote{We use the Hierarchy-PDF algorithm \citep{liu2024llmslearngoverningprinciples}, which performs this recursive search efficiently for transformers.} We interpret the extracted PDF $\hat p(x_t)$ as the LLM's estimation of the ground-truth $p(x)$.

 \textbf{3.
-Visualizing DE trajectories with InPCA.} When there are very few in-context data, LLaMA's estimated $\hat p_0(x)$ is close to a uniform distribution over the domain $(0,100)$, showing a state of neutral ignorance, which is a reasonable Bayesian prior \citep{xie2022explanationincontextlearningimplicit}.
-However, as the number of in-context data ($n$) increases, LLaMA gathers more information about the underlying distribution.
+Visualizing DE trajectories with InPCA.} When there are very few in-context data, an LLM's estimated $\hat p_0(x)$ is close to a uniform distribution over the domain $(0,100)$, showing a state of neutral ignorance, which is a reasonable Bayesian prior \citep{xie2022explanationincontextlearningimplicit}.
+However, as the number of in-context data ($n$) increases, the LLM gathers more information about the underlying distribution.
 As a result, the estimated $\hat p_n(x)$ gradually converges to the ground truth $p(x)$ (Figure \ref{fig:method_overview} (b)).
 The series of estimated PDFs $\hat p_0(x), \hat p_1(x), ..., \hat p_n(x)$ over context length $n$ forms what we term the "in-context DE trajectory".
-These trajectories, we argue, offer important clues about how LLaMA-2 performs in-context learning.
+These trajectories, we argue, offer important clues about how the LLM performs in-context learning.

 However, with our 2-digit representation, each $\hat p(x)$ is a vector living in a 99-dimensional space\footnote{$10^{2}-1$, where the $-1$ dimension is from the normalization constraint that $\int p(x) dx=1$.}, making direct analysis of the trajectory challenging.
 We therefore use InPCA to embed these PDF objects into a low-dimensional Euclidean space (Figure \ref{fig:method_overview} (c)), and then analyze their geometric features.\footnote{The idea of using InPCA to visualize the training dynamics of machine learning systems has been explored in \cite{quinn2019visualizing,Mao_2024}, which is further discussed in Appendix \ref{appendix: related work on Low-dimensional learning dynamics}}